MonolithOrchids/dka-cogs/README.md

 Just some crappy cogs for my brazilian server.

-Seriously do not use this, besides from not being in english, is completely useless!
+Seriously, do not use this!!!
+Besides from not being in english, is completely useless!